bxparks/AceWire/README.md

 Some I2C implementations (e.g. `Wire`, `SoftwareWire`) follow the `TwoWire` class from `<Wire.h>`, and use an internal buffer (often 32 bytes on 8-bit platforms) to store the data.
-The `write(uint8_t)` method does not actually write data to the bus, rather it writes into the buffer buffer.
+The `write(uint8_t)` method does not actually write data to the bus, rather it writes into the buffer.
 The actual transmission of the data does not occur until `endTransmission()` is called.
 Even if the implementation uses hardware interrupts, the `endTransmission()` method will be a blocking call that does not return until all the bytes in the write buffer are sent.

 Some I2C implementation do not use a write buffer (e.g. `SimpleWireInterface`, `SimpleWireFastInterface`, and `SlowSoftWire` below.).
-Instead, the `beginTransmission()`, `write()`, and `endTransmission()` methods actual write the necessary data to the I2C bus.
+Instead, the `beginTransmission()`, `write()`, and `endTransmission()` methods directly write the necessary data to the I2C bus.

-For compatibility with both types of implementations, the code that uses AceWire classes should assume that the write buffer does not exist.
+For compatibility with both types of implementations, the code that uses AceWire classes should assume that the write buffer does *not* exist.
 The calling code should assume that the `beginTransmission()`, `write()`, and `endTransmission()` are all blocking calls which send out the data to the I2C immediately.
-If a buffer is used by the underlying implementation, there is no harm in assuming that no such buffer exists.

 <a name="ReadingFromI2C"></a>
 ### Reading from I2C